 In February we had St. Petrocs guest hosting where the topic was housing / social and economic deprivation.
 The questions we asked were;

-At the end of March, we have Fiona Wotton, Director of Cornwall 365 taking over the reigns on the Cornwall Museums Partnership’s Twitter page where the topic is ‘tourism’.
-We want to talk about diversity and inclusion in this context which is different to the visible diversity of big cities on which cultural policy is usually based.
-Now, with the onset of the coronavirus we’re asking how museums and tourism businesses can work together to support the visitor economy and their communities.
-Here are the questions you can expect to see on Tuesday 31 March 2020 between 7-8pm;
+Fiona Wotton, Director of Cornwall 365 took over the reigns of the Cornwall Museums Partnership’s Twitter page at the end of March, where the topic was ‘tourism’.
+We discussed diversity and inclusion in this context which is different to the visible diversity of big cities on which cultural policy is usually based.
+Now, with the onset of the coronavirus we asked how museums and tourism businesses can work together to support the visitor economy and their communities.
+Here are the questions we shared on Tuesday 31 March 2020 between 7-8pm;

 Watch this space for updates of forthcoming months, including details of the topics up for discussion and who will be guest hosting.